 The moment you click a button, the browser interprets the event and surfaces the programmed action, such as video playback, matching the input with the right output.
 In contrast to the layered architecture, where the code must flow top-down and filter through all the layers, Event-Driven architectures deploy modules that are activated only when an even connected to them is generated.

-- Among the different types of architecture in software engineering, the Event-Driven Architecture is suited to applications that have a tendency to scale.
+- Among the different types of software architecture, the Event-Driven Architecture is suited to applications that have a tendency to scale.
 It adds to the response time of the architecture eventually leading to better business outcomes.

-- This system is very adaptable to real-time changes and is suited to asynchronous systems that run on asymmetric data flow.
+- This application software architecture is very adaptable to real-time changes and is suited to asynchronous systems that run on asymmetric data flow.

 - Developers might face bottlenecks while managing error handling, particularly in cases where multiple modules are responsible for a single event.